-- Read the documentation on device provisioning and adding and removing devices.
-This will give you an understanding of the various ways you can get your devices connected to your nRF Cloud account.
-Refer to the steps below for generating device credentials depending upon your use case.
+- Read the documentation on device provisioning and adding and removing devices to decide how to connect your devices to your nRF Cloud account.
+Refer to the steps in Securely generating credentials on the nRF9160 depending upon your use case.

 - Install nRF Connect for Desktop and the LTE Link Monitor modem client application.

-The modem can securely generate credentials using the
+You can securely generate credentials with the modem using the

 KEYGEN AT command.
-This method can be considered more secure because the private key is not exposed and never leaves the modem.
+Using this method, the private key is not exposed and never leaves the modem.

 To ensure the modem is deactivated, send the following AT command: